tier4/AutowareArchitectureProposal.iv/vehicle/accel_brake_map_calibrator/accel_brake_map_calibrator/README.md

 ros2 topic echo /accel_brake_map_calibrator/output/update_suggest
 ```

-When the diagnostics type is `WARN`, `True` is published on this topic.
+When the diagnostics type is `WARN`, `True` is published on this topic and the update of the accel/brake map is suggested.

 ### Error evaluation of the accel / brake map